joshkitt/cloud-certification/aws/aws-csaa.md

 ### Route53
 - DNS service (connect domain name to ip address / servers)
-- Highly available, can resolve to a different region if needed
+- Highly available, can resolve to a different Region if needed
 - Global resource routing depending on latency or geo location (proximity)
 - Routing policy types
     - Weighted routing - eg 60% traffic to one IP, 40% to the other